skills-dev/copilot-code-review/.github/steps/2-step.md

 <details>
 <summary>Having trouble? 🤷</summary><br/>

-- Make sure you have a GitHub Copilot subscription - code reviews require a paid plan
 - If Copilot doesn't appear in the reviewers list, ensure your repository has Copilot enabled
+- If Copilot doesn't appear in the reviewers list, check your subscription plan.
+It is not available for free tier.
-- Sometimes reviews take a minute or two to complete - be patient
+- Sometimes reviews take a minute or two to complete.
-- You can request multiple reviews on the same pull request by clicking the refresh icon

 </details>